Best Sources for Emergency Communications

-We encourage people to also sign up for email and text messages here and through the City’s Notify Me Alert Center on our website.
+We encourage people to also sign up for email and text messages here, and emails through the City’s Notify Me Alert Center on our website.
 The reverse 9-1-1 system dials all phone numbers in the database, but that takes time, sometimes as much as a half-hour to an hour.
 The fastest way to receive emergency alerts is by text or email.
 Those go out in minutes.

 2. Register your cell phone numbers with the Summit County Emergency Alert System.
 If a countywide emergency occurs, you will receive phone calls or text messages.

 3. Check the City’s website at www.hudson.oh.us.
 An emergency alert banner will appear on the home page that will provide information and instructions about what to do in an emergency.
 The site is accessible by mobile phones should your power be out.